peteratseneca/dps907fall2016/Week_09/README.md

 * Authentication for web app clients - credential validation, and cookie issuing
 * Authentication for web service clients - credential validation, and access token issuing
 * Machine key generator, enabling a multi-app shared security environment

+**SecuredCustomer**

+Similar functionality to the long-ago "AssociationsIntro" code example.
+Simply delivers customer data from the Chinook sample database.

+This app has been configured with the access token validation part of the authentication process.
+Like other apps, it already includes the ability to perform authorization.

+Features:
+* Values controller with a protected "get one" method
+* Protected Customers controller